OlaoluwaM/functional-programming/README.md

 type Endomorphism<A> = (a: A) => A
 ```

-Given a type `A`, all endomorphisms defined on `A` are a monoid, such as:
+Given a type `A`, all endomorphisms defined on `A` are monoids given that:

 - the `concat` operation is the usual function composition
 - the unit, our `empty` value is the identity function